- jax.numpy.bincount(x, weights=None, minlength=0, *, length=None)¶

 Jax adds the optional length parameter which specifies the output length, and defaults to

 x.max() + 1.
-It must be specified for bincount to be compilable.
+It must be specified for bincount to be compiled with non-static operands.
 Values larger than the specified length will be discarded.
+If length is specified, minlength will be ignored.

 np.bincountraises an error if the input array contains negative values,